MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/Envelope.md

     This field is optional.

+1. **flags** : long

+    A collection of values bit-packed to represent how the event was processed.
+Currently represents whether IP address needs to be stripped out from event (set 0x200000) or should be preserved.

+    This field is optional.

 1. **tags** : IDictionary[string, string]

     Key/value collection of context properties.
 See ContextTagKeys for information on available properties.